 We recommend that you register your domain name through a registrar.
-When you search for a domain using, we’ll provide you with links to registrars through whom you’ll be able to purchase the domain.
+When you search for a domain, we’ll provide you with links to registrars through whom you’ll be able to purchase the domain.

 In addition to registering the domain name, most registrars will offer services such as hosting your website, and forwarding email.
 But it’s important to know that you don’t have to host your website with your registrar if you don’t want to.

 For more information, take a look at our page on choosing a registrar.